 Message from the Chairman

-On the occasion of the New Year 2022, I would like to offer my greetings and good wishes to all of you.
+On the occasion of New Year 2024, I would like to offer my greetings and well wishes to all of you.

 Lastly, I would like to ask for continued support and encouragement from all of you.
 Thank you.